 Don’t get me wrong.
-I love KAT-TUN and they are, in fact, the reason why I am a fangirl in the first place.
+I love KAT-TUN and they are, in fact, the reason why I am a fangirl.
 But before I share with you my sentiments on why I think it’s good that the group’s original ‘A’ went solo, let me give you a wordy overview on how my journey with these men started.

-Then about four months after Gokusen 2 finished airing in the country, we’re talking about July 2007 now, we came across this Japanese music show called ‘Music Station’ on Animax and there we saw familiar faces, faces—which I think—we went cray over a few months back.
-They were in a group, the group’s name is KAT-TUN and the song they were promoting then was Yorokobi no Uta (Song of Happiness).
+In July 2007 we stumbled upon the Japanese music show ‘Music Station’ on Animax and there we saw familiar faces, faces—which I think—we went cray over a few months back.
+They were in a group, the group’s name is KAT-TUN, and the song they were promoting then was Yorokobi no Uta (Song of Happiness).